Skip to main content

 Overtime

 Work above the standard workweek is considered overtime.
 Additional hours may not exceed the limit of 48 hours per week and 200 hours per year.
 Overtime pay must be at least 125% of the regular rate of pay.
 Any overtime work performed must be authorized and recorded.
-Young workers and preganant workers are exempt from overtime.
+Young workers and pregnant workers are exempt from overtime.

 Termination

-: In Albania, termination of employment is only allowed for valid reasons, such as by mutual agreement, redundancy, illness, poor performance, and during a probationary period.
+In Albania, termination of employment is only allowed for valid reasons, such as by mutual agreement, redundancy, illness, poor performance, and during a probationary period.
 Severance in Albania must be paid to a Worker who is terminated without just cause after 3 years of continuous work.
-Severance pay must be equal to at least 15 days' salary for each completed year of service after 3 years.
+Severance payment must be equal to at least 15 days' salary for each completed year of service after 3 years.
 This amount is calculated based on the last base monthly wage of the worker.
 The business must provide written notice to the Worker and adhere to the following notice periods based on a worker's tenure, or provide adequate payment to the worker in lieu of notice:

 Resignation